-The following is an example of a very small BETA program.

-A BETA program

-'''

-ORIGIN '~beta/basiclib/v1.5/betaenv'

---- PROGRAM: descriptor ---

-(#

-do 'Welcome to Mjolner' -> putLine

-#)

-'''

-Only the part between (# ... #) is BETA.
-The ORIGIN specification:

-ORIGIN

-'''

-ORIGIN '~beta/basiclib/v1.5/betaenv'

-'''

-describes that version 1.5^1 of the fragment betaenv from the BETA basic library (basiclib) is used.

-The fragment name and category:

-Program slot

-'''

---- PROGRAM: descriptor ---

-'''

-describes that the BETA program is filled into a slot in betaenv called PROGRAM.
-The BETA compiler is integrated with the Mjølner BETA fragment system.
+A BETA program The following is an example of a very small BETA program.
+ORIGIN '~beta/basiclib/v1.6/betaenv' PROGRAM: descriptor (# do 'Welcome to Mjolner' -> putLine #) ORIGIN Only the part between (# #) is BETA.
+The ORIGIN specification: ORIGIN '~beta/basiclib/v1.6/betaenv' describes that version 1.6^1 of the fragment betaenv from the BETA basic library (basiclib) is used.
+Program slot The fragment name and category: PROGRAM: descriptor describes that the BETA program is filled into a slot in betaenv called PROGRAM.
+The BETA compiler is integrated with the Mjølner fragment system.
 The above BETA program is an example of a BETA fragment.

-Assume that the above BETA fragment is located in the file foo.bet.
-The BETA fragment may then be compiled by issuing the command which will compile, assemble2 and link the BETA fragment.
-The final object code will be in the file foo, which may be executed.
+Compiling Assume that the above BETA fragment is located in the file foo.bet.
+The BETA fragment may then be compiled by issuing the command beta foo.bet which will compile and link 3 the BETA fragment.
+The final object code will be in the file foo , which may be executed.
+More information How to invoke the compiler depends on whether Macintosh, PC or UNIX is used.

-Compiling

-'''

-beta foo.bet

-'''

-More information

-How to invoke the compiler depends on whether Macintosh, PC or UNIX is used.
 Details about the different variants of the BETA compiler may be found in [MIA90-6] for Macintosh, [MIA94-32] for Windows, and in [MIA90-4] for UNIX.